Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Tooko shrugged and went back to watching his cartoons, keeping half an eye on the activity.
 At this point, there was no running: his hiding place either worked, or it didn’t.
 He was quite certain it worked, though: *he* certainly would never have found himself.

 Eventually, he slept.
 He played back the sensor footage when he woke, watched hours of activity compressed into a fast-forward minute or two, and noted *patterns.* Useful.
 He’d stirred up the hive alright, and the Hunters had obligingly shown exactly what they would do when roused.
-He was no analyst himself, merely bored enough to watch and take his own notes...but what he saw told him the *real* analysts would be ecstatic.
+He was no analyst himself, merely bored enough to watch and take his own notes... but what he saw told him the *real* analysts would be ecstatic.

 He pant-grinned to himself, grabbed a warming meal pack, and settled in for a second long day of observations.